dianseptiana777/Quiz-Master/README.md

+# About the app

+This app is developed using Ruby on Rails as the backend, Backbone + React as the frontend, and MongoDB as the database.
+Basically, this app contain features to manage questions (CRUD) and quiz page where user can answer questions which displayed randomly.

 # How to run the app

 - This app use Ruby version 2.2.3, so please make sure you have Ruby 2.2.3 installed on your local machine.